moore3071/git-sandbox/README.md

 ## Running

+In order to run as a server run `npm run server`.
+In addition the site can be built with `npm run build`.

+### Running tests

-In order to run cd into `src` and then run
+In order to run Jshint and Jasmine unit tests, run `npm test`.

 ## FAQ (Frequently Anticipated Questions)